The summer holidays are approaching and lots of questions are arising about the legislation on the annual leave.

 When taking leave, the following rules must be taken into account:

-1. The leave must be granted prior to 31 December of the holiday year.
+1. Currently, the leave must be granted prior to 31 December of the holiday year.
 It is not allowed to transfer days of leave, not taken in the holiday year, to the following year.

 2. For workers with school-age children, the leave shall by preference be granted during the school holidays.